UGA Blueberry Latest picture

 Avatar photo

-Ash Sial (55 posts)
+Ash Sial (58 posts)

-Jonathan Oliver (19 posts)
+Jonathan Oliver (20 posts)

 Dr. Jonathan Oliver is an Assistant Professor and Extension Specialist in the Department of Plant Pathology at the University of Georgia.
-He has a 75% research and 25% extension appointment.
+He has a 70% research, 25% extension, and 5% service appointment.
 Dr. Oliver started in his current position at the University of Georgia in mid-2017 as an extension fruit pathologist at the Coastal Plains Experiment Station in Tifton, Georgia.
 His responsibilities include research and extension activities focused on pathogen biology and disease management in fruit crops grown primarily in the southern part of Georgia, including blueberries, blackberries, citrus, and other emerging fruit crops.
 Dr. Oliver obtained a BS degree in Plant Pathology and Microbiology & Cell Science from the University of Florida in 2005, and a PhD in Plant Microbe Biology from Cornell University, New York State Agricultural Experiment Station in Geneva, NY in 2011.
 In addition, he has also been postdoctoral researcher at Kansas State University and Auburn University.
 At Auburn, he characterized the interactions between the emerging bacterial pathogen, Xylella fastidiosa, and its blueberry plant hosts.
 He currently serves as a Plant Pathology Section editor for the Southeast Regional Blueberry Integrated Management Guide.

 Visit Jonathan’s website.